coax-dev/coax/doc/examples/cartpole/sarsa.rst

 agent.
 Our function approximator is a multi-layer perceptron with one hidden layer.

+We chose not to use an experience-replay buffer, which makes training a little volatile.
+Feel free to add a replay buffer if you want to make the training more robust.

 If training is successful, this is what the result would look like:

 .. image:: /_static/img/cartpole.gif